Contact

 • Can I visit my pet in the ICU?

-Your primary clinician at Ryan Hospital will call with updates at least 1-2 times a day.
-When you speak with your clinician you can arrange a time to visit your pet, typically during normal business hours.
+Your primary clinician at Ryan Hospital will update you at least 1-2 times a day, and you can arrange a time to visit your pet with them—typically during normal business hours.
 Visits may be limited in length due to the critical nature of our patients and caseload in the room.

 • Will my primary care veterinarian be updated?

-We will call your primary care veterinarian the day your pet is transferred to the ICU and then will provide regular updates throughout their stay.
+We will call your primary care veterinarian the day your pet is transferred to the ICU and then provide regular updates throughout their stay.
 A copy of their discharge instructions will be sent to your veterinarian when your pet goes home.
-It is important to keep all members of your pet’s healthcare team up to date to optimize outcomes.

 • Is there a veterinarian in the ICU all night long?